 Maintaining a healthy lifestyle and food habits during pregnancy may help prevent clefts in children.
 Avoid medications of any kind and strictly avoid alcohol, smoking and use of drugs during pregnancy.
 These are the only possible preventive measures that you can take during pregnancy.

-Children with clefts sometimes face teasing issues due to their appearance or speech issues.
+Children with clefts sometimes face teasing or bullying due to their appearance or speech issues.
 Encourage your child to be confident.
-Ensure that everyone at home is warm, supportive and accepting.
+Ensure that everyone at home is warm, supportive, and accepting.
 Get your child involved in sports, music and other curricular activities.
-You may even speak to his/her teacher and set up a session for his/her classmates to brief them on clefts and the challenges that come along with it.
+You may even speak to his teacher and set up a session for his classmates to brief them on clefts and the challenges that come along with it.
 Take the help of a medical practitioner in doing so.

 Also Read: Tongue Tie in Newborn Babies